 If uphill speed is your top priority, this lightweight touring boot will help you fly up the mountain, but it won’t kill your stoke when it’s time to ski down.

-At just over 2 pounds per boot and 100 flex, SCARPA’s F1 LT ($800) felt more like a hiking boot than a ski boot while climbing.
-But once I locked it down, it could still drive a ski.
+At just over 2 pounds per boot and 100 flex, SCARPA’s F1 LT ($900) felt more like a hiking boot than a ski boot while climbing.
+But once we locked it down, it could still drive a ski.

-The F1LT is a light and powerful boot.
+The F1 LT is a light and powerful boot.
 Its Carbon Grilamid LFT shell is stiffened up with power-enhancing carbon fiber that boosts performance and supports the boot’s progressive flex.
 In the cuff, SCARPA incorporated its 3D Lambda Torsion Frame, which has an in-molded reinforced I-beam and raised ribs for lateral stability.
 That bolsters the boot’s downhill performance.

 The design lets SCARPA maintain performance without having to add more material and weight.
 A floating BOA closure on the lower boot, which also has an integrated gaiter, gave the boot a pressure-point-free fit.

-The narrow-fitting F1LT has a thin shell and less material to be molded.
+The narrow-fitting F1 LT has a thin shell and less material to be molded.
 It’s not a boot that will fit every skier, though its full-length boot board allowed for some customization.
-And this boot maneuvered a ski better — both in perfect creamy conditions and more challenging variable snow — than other lightweight boots in this class that I’ve tried.
+And this boot maneuvered a ski better — both in perfect, creamy conditions and more challenging variable snow — than other lightweight boots in this class we’ve tried.

-- Last: 100mm
+- Last: 100 mm

 - Flex: 100

-- Weight: 990 g (2.18 lbs.)
+- Weight: 990 g (2.18 lb.)

 - Sizes: 24-31